 Once visibility is achieved, you should begin the enforcement of security in the environment.
+The first and most basic step is to identify what security controls are REQUIRED in the organization.
 Each organization can vary significantly with its security posture, and security mandates, from moderate to very strict.